-8. If my project is submitted by Senator Fetterman, will I receive funding?
+9. If my project is submitted by Senator Fetterman, will I receive funding?

 CDS requests are highly competitive and must also be approved by the Senate Appropriations Committee.
-There is no guarantee of funding even if it is submitted by Senator Fetterman to the Appropriations Committee.
+There is no guarantee of funding even if Senator Fetterman submits your request to the Senate Appropriations Committee.

-9. How does my organization receive the funds if approved?
+10. How does my organization receive the funds if approved?